Mental Health and Wellness Resources for the Black Community

 Taking On the Perfect Storm: Faith-Based Organizations and Partnerships Address COVID-19 Critical Behavioral Health Needs in Communities of Color

-Join this NNED virtual roundtable hosted by the NNED National Facilitation Center and SAMHSA’s Office of Behavioral Health Equity, in partnership with SAMHSA’s Mental Health Technology Transfer Center Network Coordinating Office.
+View a recording of this July 16, 2020 NNED virtual roundtable hosted by the NNED National Facilitation Center and SAMHSA’s Office of Behavioral Health Equity, in partnership with SAMHSA’s Mental Health Technology Transfer Center Network Coordinating Office.
 Learn how faith-based NNED partner organizations are supporting the mental health concerns of racial/ethnic minorities and providing opportunities to receive support and connection through faith-based practices and partnerships.

 - Faith-based partnerships that address the behavioral health in communities of color and augment the behavioral health workforce;